zaidajani/updateReadme/readme.md

 # Day 8 update
 Today, It was very nice and rainy day which I love, therefore Monsoon is my favourite season.

+# Day 8 update
+Today, It was very nice and cloudy day which I love, therefore Monsoon is my favourite season.

 ## Weather updates: http://zaidajani.github.io/weather-app